Honoring the Vision. Crafting the Future.

 A special thanks to Linfield College and their Oregon Wine History Archive project for coordinating the interviews and video footage with each of the featured winemakers.

-Both wines are featured on our Tasting Flights this month, are available for purchase in our Tasting Room, or can be purchased directly from RR Wines.
+All three wines are featured on our Tasting Flights this month, are available for purchase in our Tasting Room, and available via the links under each wine.

 Braised Piedmont beef cheek in red wine, butternut purée, fingerling potatoes.

 Paired with the 2014 Francis Tannahill “The Hermit” Pinot Noir.